MS FITZ'S ADVENTURE'S WORKCAMPERS-LIFE valuable insights on camper safety checks

 SAFELY TOWING YOUR CAMPER IN 2026 REQUIRES CARFUL PREPARATION OF YOUR DRIVING SLOW IS GOOD

-• The 5-Year Tire Rule: Look at the DOT code on your trailer tires (a 4-digit number like "1224," meaning the 12th week of 2024).
-Regardless of how much tread is left, tires should be replaced every 5 years because they rot from the inside out.
+The 5-Year Tire Rule: Look for the DOT code on your trailer tires (a 4-digit number like "1224," meaning the 12th week of 2024).
+Regardless of tread depth, tires should be replaced every 5 years because they rot from the inside out.

-• Simple Light Test: Have a partner stand behind the trailer while you test the turn signals and brakes.
-This is the most common reason for being pulled over or caused an accident.
+Simple Light Test: Have a partner stand behind the trailer while you test the turn signals and brakes.
+This is a common reason for being pulled over and is crucial for camper safety checks.

 2. Beginner Driving Habits

-• Slow Your Roll: Most trailer tires are only rated for a maximum of 65 mph.
-Driving faster significantly increases the risk of a blowouts.
+Slow Your Roll: Most trailer tires are only rated for a maximum of 65 mph.
+Driving faster significantly increases the risk of blowouts, so adhere to RV maintenance tips for safe travel.

 3. Easy Weight Management

-• The 60/40 Rule: Place 60% of your cargo weight in the front half of the trailer (closer to the truck) and 40% in the back.
-Too much weight in the rear causes dangerous swaying that can lead to a rollover.
+The 60/40 Rule: Place 60% of your cargo weight in the front half of the trailer (closer to the truck) and 40% in the back.
+Too much weight in the rear can cause dangerous swaying that may lead to a rollover.

 4. Recommended Beginner Resources

-• RV-Specific GPS: Apps like RV LIFE Trip Wizard automatically plan routes that avoid low bridges and roads too narrow for your specific camper size.
+RV-Specific GPS: Apps like RV LIFE Trip Wizard automatically plan routes that avoid low bridges and roads too narrow for your specific camper size, making them invaluable for RV maintenance tips.

 TURN OFF YOUR APPLIANCES AND PROPANE ON COACHES WHILE FILLING THE PROPANE TANKS